divyanshraj0408/Personal-Portfolio/README.md

 # My Personal Portfolio Website

 Welcome to my personal portfolio website!
-This is where I showcase my skills, projects, and experiences to provide you with insights into my journey as a developer/designer/creative professional.
+This is where I showcase my skills, projects, and experiences to provide you with insights into my journey as a developer.
 Thank you for visiting and taking the time to explore my work.

 ## Table of Contents